lfdgaliza/DesignPatterns/Structural/Facade/Readme.md

 > Of course, pilots have a sense of how things work, but this is not the case here.

+Although the cockpit is a good Facade for pilots, it is not for us.
+With this in mind, I chose to make a **PilotFacade** in order to "use him" to take off the aeroplane =)

 ## UML
 ![UML](https://upload.wikimedia.org/wikipedia/commons/9/96/W3sDesign_Facade_Design_Pattern_UML.jpg)